 Working under the supervision of a Caltrans Maintenance Supervisor, the incumbent assists in planning, performing, and directing the work of the assigned unit on a daily, weekly, and monthly basis.
 Operates equipment identified as Category 1 and Category 2 used by the assigned unit, and works individually or with a crew performing tasks related to highway maintenance work.
-Required to work overtime, nights and weekends due to storms, emergencies, or special work projects, as determined by the Supervisor or Department.
+Required to work overtime due to storms, emergencies, or special work projects, as determined by the Supervisor or Department.
 Must possess a valid Class B driver's license w/Tank endorsement; a Class A license is desirable.
+A valid Qualified Applicator Certificate (QAC) is required.
 This position is represented under collective bargaining.